-We have entered into a separate manufacturing and supply agreement with Pierre Fabre for us to manufacture Ebvallo for Pierre Fabre to use in the Territory based on a fixed price through December 31, 2023 and at a price equal to cost plus a margin for orders placed after December 31, 2023.
-At Pierre Fabre's cost, we are responsible for manufacturing and supplying Pierre Fabre's optional purchases of Ebvallo for commercialization in the Territory for a minimum of seven years from the first commercial sale, as defined in the Pierre Fabre Commercialization Agreement, of Ebvallo in the Territory.
+We have entered into a separate manufacturing and supply agreement with Pierre Fabre for us to manufacture Ebvallo for Pierre Fabre to use in the Initial Territory based on a fixed price through December 31, 2023 and at a price equal to cost plus a margin for orders placed after December 31, 2023, subject to a maximum annual increase.
+At Pierre Fabre's cost, we are responsible for manufacturing and supplying Pierre Fabre's optional purchases of Ebvallo for commercialization in the Initial Territory for a minimum of seven years from the first commercial sale, as defined in the Pierre Fabre Commercialization Agreement, of Ebvallo in the Initial Territory.
 At any time following this period, we have the option to transfer the manufacturing responsibility and related manufacturing technology to a third party contract manufacturing organization (CMO), and Pierre Fabre may also elect to directly assume the manufacturing responsibility and receive the related manufacturing technology.
 Without transfer of the manufacturing technology, no other party can perform this obligation.